skullzarmy/chatGPToot/README.md

 ### Following Only

+-   "{prompt}" - Bot will respond to direct mentions.
+If no command is used, bot will use your mention text and generate a chat completion for reply.
 -   "//image// {prompt}" - Treats as an image prompt, generates a DALL-E image, and posts it in reply
 -   "//feedback// {feedback}" - Logs user feedback for review
 -   "//beta-application//" - Posts the application link to the user